rileyle/UCGretina/README.md

 > Turns off the Reaction process.
 This is required for simulations of stationary sources (with the /BeamOut/Source command) in which the `G4RadioactiveDecay` process manages gamma-ray emission.
 This can also be used for simulations of the beam passing through the target without reacting.

-### Gamma-Ray Angular Distributions (see also ./examples/inbeam/angdist) ###
+### Nuclear Alignment (Polarization) and Gamma-Ray Angular Distributions (see also ./examples/inbeam/angdist) ###

 The alignment of the excited reaction product can be specified in in-beam simulations, leading to a net polarization of emitted gamma rays and a corresponding non-isotropic gamma-ray angular distribution.
-This functionality is disabled by default but can be enabled with:
+This functionality can be enabled by compiling with the `POL=1` flag (producing an executable named `UCGretina_Pol`).

+The alignment of the reaction product must be specified (after the `/run/initialize` command) in terms of the population parameters P(m) of the magnetic substates, set using:

+    /reaction/population <2m> <P(m)>

+where m = -J, -J+1, ..., J-1, J and the P(m) sum to 1.

+It is also important to and include the commands (prior to the `/run/initialize` command):

     /PhysicsList/AngularCorrelations true
     /PhysicsList/SetGammaPolarization true

-(issued prior to the `/run/initialize` command)

-The alignment of the reation product is specified (after the `/run/initialize` command) in terms of the population parameters P(m) of the magnetic substates, set using:

-    /reaction/population <2m> <P(m)>

-where m = -J, -J+1, ..., J-1, J and the P(m) sum to 1.

 ### Source Simulations (see also ./examples/eu152/eu152_gammas.mac) ###